Anjali-2807/Chat_Application/README.md

 ```
 🔹 To add more clients, simply open additional terminals and repeat the steps to run the client.
 Each client can join the chat with a different username.

+🔹 When a user exits the terminal by typing exit or pressing Ctrl+C on the terminal, a message appears on the terminal saying "username has left the chat."